txtyash/textyash.com/src/routes/blog/2025-06-25-re-writing-my-svelte-blog-without-a-database.md

 ---
 title: Re-writing my Svelte blog without a database
-description: I re-wrote textyash.com from scratch as a static website in Svelte 5
+description: Why I re-wrote textyash.com from scratch as a static website in Svelte 5 and dropped Supabase.
-date: 'Jun 25, 2025'
 tags: ['webdev']
 published: true
 ---